NR44/dietizer/README.md

 # Dietizer

-Dietizer is a tool that takes anthropometrics along with other clinical data and performs calculations with proprietary formluas to help Dietitians work more efficiently.
-While this calculator can not take the place of a Registered Dietitian's clinical judgement, it can help them allocate their time for other tasks.
+Dietizer is a tool that takes anthropometrics along with other clinical data and automates complex calculations with proprietary formluas to help Dietitians work more efficiently.
+While this calculator can not take the place of a Registered Dietitian's clinical judgement, it can help them allocate their time for other tasks and help minimize human error.

 This was developed with constant feedback with a registered deitian with more than 15 years of clinical experience.